GrayedFox/multidict/README.md

 - Dictionaries by [Hunspell][0] and available for download [here][1]
 - Icons by [SmashIcons][2], taken from [Flaticon.com][3]
 - Spellchecking powered by [NSpell][4], made by Titus Wormer, the brains behind the [retext][5] NLP
-- Highlighting logic based off heavily redacted [HighlightWithinTextarea][7] jQuery plugin by Will Boyd
+- The [HighlightWithinTextarea][7] jQuery plugin by Will Boyd served as the base of a much earlier version of the highlighter.js file.
+It has since been completely re-written from scratch, but credit where credit is due: thankyou Mr. Boyd!
 - Async forEach helper function taken from Antonio V's [p-iteration][6] module
 - Language detection thanks to Dick Sites and the kick-ass [CLD2][9] (Compact Language Detector 2) software